ChrstphrHll/npc_gen/students/Hessos Adorellan.md

 ---
 ### Description
 - 1st year Gnome Wizard in Alderden
-- wavy blue hair that's geled back, Gray eyes, and Tan skin
+- shoulder length curly brunette hair that's plain, Gray eyes, and Tan skin
 - Is Punctual and Pharissical, and has Optimism as their ideal

 ### Organizations